 We just love how our faux mosaic tile serving tray turned out!
 The blues, teal and turquoise give it a distinctive Mediterranean vibe.
-Wish we had some Baklava to enjoy with our coffee, but instead got to savor our easy zucchini bread with berries!
+Wish we had some Baklava to enjoy with our coffee, but instead got to savor our easy zucchini cake with berries!

 The mosaic pattern made with the vinyl is pretty enough to display as a home decor art piece on its own, or to use as an organizer tray to hold necessities beside the bed or even in the bathroom.
-We love that the adhesive vinyl will protect the wood surface from any spills which will be easy to wipe off!
+We actually now have it in our Lakeside beach themed bedroom at the cottage.

 From the top left, they are: